Agrimatics/activemodel-datastore/README.md

 Cloud Datastore has excellent documentation on how [Datastore Queries](https://cloud.google.com/datastore/docs/concepts/queries#datastore-basic-query-ruby) work, and pay special attention to the the [restrictions](https://cloud.google.com/datastore/docs/concepts/queries#restrictions_on_queries).

+## <a name="consistency"></a>Datastore Consistency

+TODO: document datastore eventual consistency and mitigation using ancestor queries and entity groups.

+## <a name="indexes"></a>Datastore Indexes

+Every cloud datastore query requires an index.
+Yes, you read that correctly.
+Every single one.
+The indexes contain entity keys in a sequence specified by the index's properties and, optionally, the entity's ancestors.

+There are two types of indexes, *built-in* and *composite*.

+#### Built-in
+By default, Cloud Datastore automatically predefines an index for each property of each entity kind.
+These single property indexes are suitable for simple types of queries.
+These indexes are free and do not count against your index limit.

+#### Composite
+Composite index multiple property values per indexed entity.
+Composite indexes support complex queries and are defined in an index.yaml file.

+Composite indexes are required for queries of the following form:

+* queries with ancestor and inequality filters
+* queries with one or more inequality filters on a property and one or more equality filters on other properties
+* queries with a sort order on keys in descending order
+* queries with multiple sort orders
+* queries with one or more filters and one or more sort orders

+*NOTE*: Inequality filters are LESS_THAN, LESS_THAN_OR_EQUAL, GREATER_THAN, GREATER_THAN_OR_EQUAL.

+Google has excellent doc regarding datastore indexes [here](https://cloud.google.com/datastore/docs/concepts/indexes).

+The datastore emulator generates composite indexes in an index.yaml file automatically.
+The file can be found in /tmp/local_datastore/WEB-INF/index.yaml.
+If your localhost Rails app exercises every possible query the application will issue, using every combination of filter and sort order, the generated entries will represent your complete set of indexes.

+One thing to note is that the datastore emulator caches indexes.
+As you add and modify application code you might find that the local datastore index.yaml contains indexes that are no longer needed.
+In this scenario try deleting the index.yaml and restarting the emulator.
+Navigate through your Rails app and the index.yaml will be built from scratch.

 ## <a name="emulator"></a>Datastore Emulator

 Install the Google Cloud SDK.